Boris-de/fzpwuploader/README.md

 ## Building

-You'll need at least Java 11 to build this.
+You'll need at least Java 17 to build this.
 Just run `mvn clean package` and you'll get a runnable .jar file in the target folder.

-To build an installer with a bundled runtime, check `create-windows-package.ps1` for details (will need Java 14 or later).
+To build an installer with a bundled runtime, check `create-windows-package.ps1` for details.

 ## License